isso-comments/isso/docs/docs/contributing/documentation.rst

    **What's missing?**

-   - How Sphinx works, what its philosphy is
    - How to write good documentation, maybe link to a few guides and example sites
    - More syntax standards, and also correct wrong usage across the docs